cj-mills/christianjmills/_posts/2020-12-8-Basic-In-Game-Style-Transfer-Tutorial.md

 We now have a basic implementation of in-game style transfer.
 It's pretty inefficient and probably needs a seizure warning.
 I started with this model architecture for it's relative simplicity but it was not designed for real-time video.
 I was surprised to get playable frame rates even at this low of a resolution.

 Despite it's shortcomings, this little demo provides a glimpse at what's possible.
 It can also serve as a decent testing environment for trying out different styles.
+It's worth noting that the models used in this tutorial were trained on datasets of real-world photos and not video games.
+I might try making an training dataset using screenshots from video games and see what impact that has on the stylized images.

 I already have another style transfer [project](https://github.com/OndrejTexler/Few-Shot-Patch-Based-Training) that I want to try to get working in Unity.
-That project does a great job of generating consistent video output.

-In the mean time, I recommend checking out Unity's sample project.
-They put a lot of work into making it optimized for playable frame rates at more reasonable resolutions.
+This project does a great job of generating consistent video output.
+In the mean time, I recommend checking out Unity's sample [project](https://github.com/UnityLabs/barracuda-style-transfer).
+They put a lot of work into optimizing it for playable frame rates at more reasonable resolutions.
 The output also has better consistency between frames (i.e. no seizure warning).